roni-kreinin/turtlebot4_manual/software/sensors.md

 ### Slip and Stall

-Wheel slip and stall is also detected by the Create 3.
+Wheel slip and stall is also detected by the Create® 3.
 The status can be viewed on the */slip_status* and */stall_status* topics.

 ### Kidnap